Looking for the best monitor calibrator? This guide will help you pick the right one – and find it at the best price.

 The most valuable is arguably the ability to calibrate your monitor not just to conform to a typical 2.2 gamma and 6500 K white point, but also to color space standards like sRGB, Adobe RGB, NTSC and Rec 709.

-Given that they use the same hardware, it’s no surprise that the Elite manages a very similar sub-two-minute calibration time to the Spyder5 Pro.
-Both versions maintain excellent calibration accuracy scores with negligable Delta-E variation.
+Given that they use the same hardware, it’s no surprise that the Elite manages a very similar sub-two-minute calibration time to the SpyderX Pro.
+Both versions maintain excellent calibration accuracy scores with negligible Delta-E variation.

 There's no doubt that the SpyderX Elite is an excellent monitor calibration tool, but we'd only recommend it over the SpyderX Pro if you specifically need to calibrate your monitor to suit video color spaces, or want complete control over every element of the calibration process.

 The i1 Display Pro is a speed demon, calibrating our monitor in a blistering 1 minute 36 seconds.
 This is useful if you regularly calibrate to ensure consistent color – and it doesn’t come at the expense of accuracy either, as we recorded a decent Delta-E score of 1.11.